 Gray colored lenses filter all wavelengths of visual light evenly across the color spectrum.
 Through reducing the light intensity, gray lenses will keep the colors true for the wearer, and enhance depth perception and reduce eye fatigue in bright light conditions.

-3. Gray-green Lenses
+3. Gray-Green Lenses

 The combination of the deep green lens with the deeper density of gray offers superior protection in bright sunshine environments.
 These colors allow for increased contrast from the lower wavelengths and protection from the colors to which the human eye is most sensitive.